-A full-face mask with a respirator will offer you the best face and lung protection out there when you are working with any resin.
+First, a full-face mask with a respirator will offer you the best face and lung protection out there when you are working with any resin.
 It covers your eyes so you don't need to wear goggles with it, and the air is filtered.
 Also, it won't let the resin fumes directly hit your eyes.

 To put this into perspective, the cross-section of an average human hair is between 50-75 microns, and a human red blood cell is around 5 microns.
 So 0.3 microns is microscopic protection for an epoxy resin respirator.

-This respirator for resin safety offers:
+This respirator mask for resin work offers:

 We recommend purchasing your Parcil PD-100 Respirator directly from the manufacturer, as it comes with a 1-year factory warranty when purchased this way.

-Listed below are more respirators from Parcil that will properly protect the user from resin fumes, as well as one specifically made for people who wear glasses:
+Listed below are more respirators from Parcil Safety that will properly protect the user from resin fumes, as well as one specifically made for people who wear glasses:

-How to clean your respirator for resin:
+How to clean your respirator mask for resin:

-Do not dunk the respirator mask in soapy water and do not get the filters wet, but a clean wipe down after use will ensure there is no residual residue left.
+Do not dunk the respirator mask in soapy water and do not get the filters wet, but a clean wipe down after each use will ensure there is no residual residue left.